emortalmc/proto-specs/README.md

 ## Service Ports

 Note, these ports are not used in production, but are defaults for local development.
+In production, the ports of default gRPC services are locked to 80

 | Service         | Description                                       | Port  |
 |-----------------|---------------------------------------------------|-------|